 Pet tortoises and turtles of all kinds need the same types of lighting.
 Heat bulbs and UVB bulbs are both vital to properly care for your pet turtle or tortoise.
 If proper temperatures and lighting are not provided your pet is at risk for developing serious health problems.

 Do I Need UVB Lighting for My Tortoise or Turtle?

 This is, unfortunately, the most commonly forgotten part of a turtle or tortoise habitat.
 Many people opt not to buy the most expensive piece of a set up when they purchase their pet reptile from a pet store.
 These same people also tend to depend on the pet store associate to help them buy what they need for their new tortoise or turtle, and unfortunately, they are often told that UVB lighting is not necessary.

 Without UVB lighting your tortoise or turtle can and will develop metabolic bone disease, be unable to synthesize Vitamin D (which causes calcium metabolism problems), be lethargic, and have a lack of appetite.
-UVB lighting is very important for these reasons.
+UVB lighting is very important for these reasons.k

 Providing UVB Lighting to Turtles and Tortoises

-Natural sunlight emits invisible UVB rays in the wild, but many turtles and tortoises are housed indoors, so these rays are blocked by window glass.
+Natural sunlight emits invisible UVB rays in the wild, but many turtles and tortoises are housed indoors, causing these rays are blocked by window glass.
 Artificial UVB rays are delivered to your pet tortoise in an indoor enclosure through the use of special reptile bulbs.
 These bulbs run out of UVB rays about every six months, so they do need to be changed regularly.

 UVB Light Options for Turtles and Tortoises